-At The Holidaybiker’s showroom offers one Santos tandem and over 20 touring bikes with a Rohloff speedhub.
+At The Holidaybiker’s showroom offers one Santos tandem and over 20 different touring bikes with a Rohloff.

-These hubs exist since 1998 and I have been riding a prototype Koga Signature with belt drive.
+These hubs exist since 1998 and I have been riding every latest model of the famed Koga Signature with belt drive.

 On the picture you can see the inventor Bernhard Rohloff holding speedhub number one hundred thousand.
-I also interviewed Bernard Rohloff.
+I’ve interviewed Bernard Rohloff about this milestone.

-I (Eric Schuijt) am conservative concerning new bicycle devellopments.
-I don’t want my bike to break down during my adventures in far away countries, where nobody ever heard of a speedhub or brakes with oil.
+I (Eric Schuijt) am conservative concerning new bicycle developments.
+I don’t want my bike to break down during my adventures in a far away country, where nobody ever heard of a speedhub or hydraulic brakes.

 I always test new items, like on my last tours through South-America, India and Malawi, and have been cycling for nine years with a Rohloff speedhub.